 French police arrested Freddie Gibbs while on tour in Toulouse, France on June 2, 2016.
 An unnamed friend of Gibbs was first accused for sexually abusing two girls in Vienna, Austria on July 6, 2015.
 The girls were then ages 16 and 17 years old.

-In late May 2016, according to Gibbs, the accusers claimed they had a dream or flashback that he was involved.
+In late May 2016, according to Gibbs, his accusers claimed they had a dream or flashback that he was involved.
 French authorities extradited the rapper to Austria’s Justizanstalt-Josefstadt Prison.

-In spite of his bout with and exoneration from sexual assault charges, interviews reveal the rapper as remaining supportive of all women accusers.
+In spite of his bout with and exoneration from sexual assault charges, interviews reveal the rapper as remaining supportive of all women survivors and accusers.